-- What happens when an application is successful, see Outcomes of the application process - What happens when an application is not successful, see Outcomes of the application process and Admission Appeals. - Appendix A contains detailed information and definitions of the terms we use.
+- Our oversubscription criteria - What happens when an application is successful, see Outcomes of the application process - What happens when an application is not successful, see Outcomes of the application process and Admission Appeals. - Appendix A contains detailed information and definitions of the terms we use.